 Under the guidance of Chef Enrique Díaz, Alcaravea Gourmet has evolved over the past decade from a small eatery into one of the benchmark fine dining restaurants in all of Los Cabos.
 Guests enter through trellised vines and flowers into a casually upscale dining room, with an atmosphere perfect for romantic dinners, family outings and special events.
 The menu features Italian cuisine with Mediterranean accents, and is complemented by warm Mexican service from the well-trained staff.
 All entrées include salad, pasta and bread courses, and wines are available by the bottle or glass from their international wine list.
 Alcaravea also offers the best lunch deal in Los Cabos: soup or salad, entrée with veggies or pasta, plus dessert and drink, all for $10.

-Salvatore's has a stellar reputation with locals and return visitors, and the reason is pretty simple: there is no better combination of quality and quantity anywhere in Cabo San Lucas.
-The food is tasty yet straightforward, the prices are affordable, and the portions are absolutley enormous.
+Salvatore G's has a stellar reputation with locals and return visitors, and the reason is pretty simple: there is no better combination of quality and quantity anywhere in Cabo San Lucas.
+The food is delicious yet unpretentious, the prices are affordable, and the portions are absolutley enormous.
 The lasagna alone could feed a small village.
-Everything here is consistently good, however, and consistently satisfying: mushroom risotto, ravioli quatro formaggio, lamb ravioli, shrimp and sausage diablo, shrimp scampi, seafood puttanesca ,and the delectable pork scallopini, to name but a few popular entrées.
-For dessert, pair a shot of espresso with the tiramasu or chocolate flan.
+Everything here is consistently excellent, however, and consistently satisfying: Italian porketta, lamb ravioli, shrimp and sausage diablo, fettucine Alfredo, to name but a few popular entrées.
+For dessert, pair a shot of espresso with the fantastic tiramasu.

 Rodizio is not the only local showcase for Brazilian churrasco-style dining, but it is much cheaper than its competition despite offering comparable food quality and superior service.
 In fact, its $14 price for salad, vegetables, rice and garlic bread, plus a parade of choice meat cuts (arrachera, ribeye, New York, chorizo, chicken, etc.) and palate cleansing pineapple may be the best dinner deal in town.
 Only one block away from downtown Cabo San Lucas, Rodizio nonetheless feels a bit off-the-beaten-path, not least of all because of the eclectic block in which it is situated, which includes everything from restaurants and residential homes to a parking lot, strip club and law offices.
 It is family owned and operated, and the staff extend the warm family atmosphere to guests.
 Tables are set up on the sidewalk for aficionados of al fresco dining, but the colorful interior dining area, with its ceiling and wall-mounted fans, is preferable during the hot summer months.